 FIRE: A Welcome Tribe Swap

 A season of Survivor without a tribe swap would be like Jeff Probst with no blue shirt.
-It just wouldn't feel right.
-Unless your dream is to see Probst on TV shirtless, which if so, there is an old episode of Two And Half Men that is right up your street.
+It just wouldn’t feel right.
+Unless your dream is to see Probst on TV shirtless, which if so, there is an old episode of Two and a Half Men that is right up your street.
 However, much like the overindulgence of hidden immunity idols and secret advantages, tribe swaps are popping up earlier and more often season after season.
 The constant switching up means we sometimes miss out on character development.
-It's hard enough to keep track of all the alliances and strategies as it is, but even more so when you don't know the players involved.
+It’s hard enough to keep track of all the alliances and strategies as it is, but even more so when you don’t know the players involved.
 Apparently, there is somebody called Chelsea on this season.

 That said, a tribe swap can also provide a quick escape from predictability.
 After all, that’s the reason the twist was originally introduced way back in Survivor: Africa, and that’s the purpose it served here.
 Let’s face it; the Malolo tribe was significantly weaker than the Naviti tribe and looked to be on a path to extinction.
 It becomes incredibly dull watching the same tribe lose again and again.
 The old switcheroo meant a reprieve for the orange tribe and also gave an opportunity to shift the dynamics of the game, even if the old Malolos ended up outnumbered on their new tribes.